-National Service Dogs’ Skilled Companion Dog for Veterans Program was launched in 2011.
-The dogs are used to assist veterans suffering from long-term post traumatic stress disorder (PTSD).
+NSD’s Service Dog for PTSD Program was launched in 2011.
+The dogs are used to assist individuals suffering from long-term Post Traumatic Stress Disorder (PTSD).

 NSD receives no government funding and relies entirely on donations from the general public, corporate sponsors, fundraising events, and community supporters.

-The actual direct cost of the Skilled Companion Dog to the client is an application fee of $25 and an equipment fee upon receiving the dog.
-All food and veterinary costs are born by the recipient once the dog has been placed with the veteran.
+The actual direct cost of the Service Dog to the client is an application fee of $25 and an equipment fee upon receiving the dog.
+All food and veterinary costs are born by the recipient once the dog has been placed with the individual.

-The timing of a Skilled Companion Dog placement is determined by chronological position on the waiting list and the availability of the right dog for the veteran’s needs and situation, and is in no way tied to fundraising efforts.
+The timing of a Service Dog placement is determined by chronological position on the waiting list and the availability of the right dog for the individual’s needs and situation, and is in no way tied to fundraising efforts.

 Please contact Tamara at firstname.lastname@example.org or 519-623-4188, ext.
 18 to discuss receiving an application.